jschuman/expense/README.md

-# expense
+# expense-server

-Uses express and Sequelize
+Uses express, passport with google oauth and Sequelize